List of Foo Fighters concert tours: Sonic Highways Tour (2014–15)

 The Foo Fighters reunited on February 1, 2014, headlining the "Bud Light Hotel Amphitheatre" built alongside West Side Manhattan for Super Bowl XLVIII.
 On May 5, the band performed a surprise gig in Washington, D.C.'s 9:30 Club.
 Thirteen days later, while recording at New Orleans' Preservation Hall for their upcoming album Sonic Highways, the Foo Fighters held another unannounced concert at the venue, with the collaboration of the Preservation Hall Jazz Band.
 In June, the band headlined Firefly Music Festival in Delaware.
 In September the Foo Fighters played at the closing of the Invictus Games in London, which was preceded by three intimate gigs in English clubs, and a crowdfunded concert in Richmond, Virginia.

 For the premiere of the HBO TV series Foo Fighters: Sonic Highways in October, a private concert was held at the Cubby Bear Bar in Chicago.
 The promotional tour for the album runs through 2015.
 In January, the band plays South America in January, Australia and New Zealand in February and March, Ireland and the United Kingdom in May, Europe in June, and North America from July to October.
 While doing a series of European concerts in November, the November 2015 Paris attacks led the Foo Fighters to cancel 11 remaining gigs due to both respect for the victims and subsequent border closures across the continent.
+While performing in Sweden on June 12, Dave Grohl fell from the stage during the second song of the set and broke his leg.
+He was taken off stage for a brief moment before coming back to finish the show as a Swedish doctor held his leg in place.
+The injury caused the band to cancel their performance at the 2015 Glastonbury Festival which they were to headline that year.
+The band made a return to the stage on July 4, 2015 at the RFK Stadium in Washington DC to commemorate the 20th anniversary of their debut album.
+The North American Leg of the tour was retitled to the Broken Leg Tour.

 Concrete and Gold Tour (2017–18)

 Two years after the last tour, the Foo Fighters started another Spring Tour to promote the unnamed and unannounced album Concrete and Gold before its release.
 The Oceania leg had the band supported by Weezer, who had just put out the album Pacific Daydream.
 The tour kicked off on October 14 in Richmond, VA.
 Initially planned to run until September 2018, the tour got the addition of seven more North American concerts in October.
-Singers Laura Mace, Samantha Sidley, and Barbara Gruska were brought in for the vocal harmonies in "The Sky is a Neighborhood", with Dave Grohl's daughter Violet also joining them on occasion.
+Singers Laura Mace, Samantha Sidley, and Bobby Gruska were brought in for the vocal harmonies in "The Sky is a Neighborhood", with Dave Grohl's daughter Violet also joining them on occasion.